gienahData/gienahData-GeoAssetAI-Asset-Level-Adaptation-Readiness/README.md

-# gienahData-GeoAssetAI-Asset-Level-Structural-Protection-Proxy
+# gienahData-GeoAssetAI-Asset-Level-Adaptation-Readiness

-# GeoAssetAI — Asset-Level Structural Protection Proxy
+# GeoAssetAI — Asset-Level Adaptation Readiness

 This repository contains a reproducible, geospatial AI pipeline for computing an asset-level **adaptation / structural protection proxy** using elevation data,